Beyond Encryption Enables Paragon To Look Beyond Print

 Posted by: Gareth Ward

-Editor of Print Business, Gareth Ward has been immersed in print his whole life.
-He comes from a printing family, he was editor of a major weekly print title before he was 30 and has been writing about print for three decades.
+Gareth Ward, Editor of Print Business, has been immersed in print his entire life.
+From a printing family, he edited a major weekly print title before 30 and has written about print for three decades.

 Return to listing